 Hello and thank you for looking at my profile.

-My name is Ruth and I have worked as a therapist for over 17 years-in private practice, and in the voluntary and public sectors.
-I undertake therapy with adults and couples, and am committed to working within an equal opportunities framework.
+My name is Ruth and I have worked as a therapist for over 20 years-in private practice, and in the voluntary and public sectors.
+I undertake therapy with adults, couples and families, and am committed to working within an equal opportunities framework.

 My aim is that together we will build a therapeutic relationship so that you feel safe enough to trust me with the challenges that you are currently experiencing.
 I bring compassion, warmth, integrity, respect and honesty to my work and recognise the importance of creativity, humour and constructive challenge in supporting you.
 In my practice, I support clients to develop understanding and resilience so that all can live fuller and happier lives.